 Due to our busy lives, it’s difficult to catch up on our triumphs – no matter how small or big they are.
 Though it may not seem essential for you to do this since these triumphs are sometimes repetitive and inconsequential, you have to realize that concentrating on the minor successes that happened within the workplace that you’re involved with can bolster self-confidence tenfold.
 Think of it as a personal pat on the back; besides, we can all use some encouragement if not from other people then from yourself.

 Reading and realizing how far you’ve come, and how much you’ve done in your line of work can give a certain feeling of satisfaction.
+“Try to get a supportive friend or relative to help you with these lists, as people with low self-esteem are not usually in the most objective frame of mind,” according to psychiatrist Neel Burton, M.D.
 Writing down minor and major accomplishments can also provide hints on the strategies that worked best within a particular situation.

 When the mind is empowered, the impossible becomes possible.

 Focusing on the positive aspects of life can be quite difficult at times, especially if your thoughts keep spinning wildly in their tangents taking you for an unfortunate ride.
 Indeed, the way you think about yourself and your situation can be quite powerful for it contributes to the welfare of your work, life, and relationships.
 Neel Burton M.D. suggests, “Remind yourself that, despite your problems, you are a unique, special, and valuable person, and that you deserve to feel good about yourself.”